wasswarichard/Class-Scheduling-Solution/README.md

 In short, the hardest parts were designing the GA, making three languages talk to each other, keeping data formats in sync, managing runtime scripts, and testing Prolog.
 We chose a simpler GA with strong validation so the system would be reliable, even if it wasn’t always perfectly optimized.

+### 3.1.2 Answer to the question: " Does your implementation run and behave as expected?
+If not, what was the issue?"
+- Yes, the implementation runs and behaves as expected.
+The system can generate schedules based on a given problem and validate them against hard constraints.
+The integration between the Java backend, Haskell GA, and Prolog validator works correctly, allowing for seamless communication and data exchange.
+- Run the docker compose and access the UI at http://localhost:3000.
+You can generate schedules, validate them, and see the results in the browser.
 ## Architecture Overview

 - Java (Spring Boot)